krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 When encoding headers, the HTTP mapping layer notifies the HPACK layer whether QPACK is set, and provides the commit, packet, and encoding epochs:

-* then encoding epoch increments for every new header encoded.
+* the encoding epoch increments for every new header encoded.

 * an encode epoch is considered acknowledged when all the bytes of the corresponding header block have been acknowledged.
 The mapping layer keeps